-In January 2016, shortly after the deaths of musicians David Bowie and Glenn Frey, an obituary from CBS news began getting attention.
-The hashtag #RIPBobDenver began trending along with #RIP tags for Frey and Bowie, so many users of social media thought Denver had passed along with Bowie and Frey, when in fact Denver passed away in 2005.
+In January 2016, shortly after the deaths of musicians David Bowie and Glenn Frey, an obituary from CBS News began getting attention.
+The hashtag #RIPBobDenver began trending along with #RIP tags for Frey and Bowie, so many users of social media thought Denver had passed away along with Bowie and Frey, when in fact Denver had died in 2005.

 There has long been a rumor that Alan Young was originally supposed to be Gilligan, due to the fact that series creator Sherwood Schwartz had produced Young's comedy series on the radio, whose character was similar to that of Gilligan, and also because Jim Backus' character of Thurston Howell III was based on the same kind of character--also played by Backus--on Young's show.
 However, in an interview, Schwartz said that Young was never considered for the role.
 It came down to Bob Denver and another actor, who had an opportunity to make either this pilot or one for another series and chose the other pilot, which resulted in Denver being cast as Gilligan.

 Gilligan's Bob Denver was the prototype for Shaggy on Scooby Doo.
 Denver starred as Raymond Krebbs on The Many Lives of Dobie Gillis from 1959 to 1963; a sidekick to Dobie the cleancut star and a beatnik who served as comic relief for the show.
 This character was used as the inspiration for the Shaggy character on Scooby Doo; also a beatnik and also the comic relief for the Scooby Doo mysteries.